akzh4n/bolekproject/README.md

 # Bolek Project

-Bolek - is a FinTech hackathon app from Terricon Valley in Karaganda, the aim of the project is to showcase an innovative idea and solution for paying for transport or possibly purchases using a mobile account.
+Bolek App - is a FinTech hackathon app from Terricon Valley in Karaganda, the aim of the project is to showcase an innovative idea and solution for paying for transport or possibly purchases using a mobile account.

 BY: KALIMATOV AKZHAN

-# Splash Screen and Login Pages
+## Splash Screen and Login Pages

 <p align="center">
   <img src="https://github.com/manste1n/bolekproject/blob/master/assets/1.png" width="200" title="Splash Screen">